Reclaiming Edmund Boulevard

 The Guide

-We are pleased to note that since September 20, City of Minneapolis staff have been working on behalf of street residents – from City offices, to Hennepin County offices, and to other service providers – to ensure the continuation of essential services and continuous billing.
+We are pleased to note that since September 20, City of Minneapolis staff have been working on behalf of street residents – across City offices, Hennepin County offices, and with other service providers – to ensure the continuation of essential services and billing.
 The City's notification letter should have arrived at all doors on Lena Smith Boulevard on October 3, describing the extent of their work.
+(If for some reason you are a resident and did not receive one of these, contact us and we can share a copy with you.)
 As with City policy for other street name changes, staff have advised the following service providers of the address change:

 -